 - Special conditions for the processing of goods according to specific specifications of the customer

 - Alternative Dispute Resolution

 1.1 These General Terms and Conditions (hereinafter "GTC") of Tanja Brock, trading under "Tanja Brock" (hereinafter "Seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "Customer") with the Seller regarding of the goods presented by the seller in his online shop.
 The inclusion of the customer's own conditions is hereby contradicted, unless something else has been agreed.

 1.2 These terms and conditions apply accordingly to contracts for the delivery of vouchers, unless otherwise stipulated.

-1.4 These terms and conditions apply accordingly to contracts for the provision of digital content, unless otherwise stipulated.
-Digital content in the sense of these terms and conditions is data that is created and made available in digital form.
+1.4 These GTC apply accordingly to contracts for the provision of digital content, unless otherwise regulated.
+Digital content within the meaning of these terms and conditions is data that is created and made available in digital form.